GusGus: History

 In 1997, the band performed in Toronto.
-They returned for a second visit as part of a tour supporting their second album, This is Normal.
+They returned for a second visit as part of a tour supporting their second album, Polydistortion.

 In 1998, a remix of the track "Purple" appeared on Paul Oakenfold's trance compilation Tranceport.

 After the group's third album, This Is Normal (1999), the filmmaking arm of GusGus (Kjartansson and Árni Þorgeirsson) split off to form the production company Celebrator, now known as Arni & Kinski, which has produced advertisements and videos.

 In January 2004, they released the song "Desire" with Ian Brown.

 As of 2011 the band had sold over 700,000 copies worldwide.

 Its 2015 incarnation consists of four members (President Bongo, Biggi Veira, Urður Hákonardóttir and Daníel Ágúst Haraldsson).
 A few former members such as Hafdís Huld, Blake, and Daníel Ágúst have gone solo; Emilíana Torrini provided a song for the soundtrack of Peter Jackson's film The Lord of the Rings: The Two Towers.